WPGC :

 In July 1922, Leslie L. Altman starts the Bradbury Heights Bus Line to Washington with 2 buses.
 Its garage & offices were located at 1510 Southern Avenue in SE, DC.
 In 1926 it incorporates as the Washington, Marlboro and Annapolis (WM&A) Motor Lines, Inc.

-The bus line grows and on December 6, 1941 opens its new garage & office building at 4421 Southern Ave, SE, DC.
+On December 6, 1941, the WM&A bus line opens its new garage & office building at 4421 Southern Ave, SE, DC

 1947

-The Federal Communications Commission grants a construction permit for a new FM station to the Chesapeake Broadcasting Company, Inc. in late 1947 to build and operate a station on 96.7 megacycles at Bradbury Heights, Maryland, "just over the District of Columbia line".
+The Federal Communications Commission grants a construction permit on 10/01/47 for a new FM station to the Chesapeake Broadcasting Company, Inc. to build and operate a station on 96.7 megacycles at Bradbury Heights, Maryland, "just over the District of Columbia line".

 WBUZ-FM's transmitter and 255 foot tower were located at Bradbury Heights while studios & offices were installed in the WM&A passenger terminal 1510 Southern Ave. in SE, DC.